Extension | .csv |

 Default

-If you update a CSV file without any custom Smartling directives, Smartling will:
+If you upload a CSV file without any custom Smartling directives, Smartling will:

 - Ingest each cell as a string for translation